LAROM

-The LAROM is a Romanian native-made, highly mobile, multiple rocket launcher, attached to a DAC-25.360 6x6 truck, in service with the Romanian Land Forces, built in collaboration with Israel.
-Currently there are 54 systems in service, all operated by the 8th Mixed Artillery Brigade.
-Most likely it was influenced by the BM-21 Grad 122 mm multiple rocket launcher (MRL) system which entered service with the Soviet Army in 1963 also utilizing a six-by-six truck chassis fitted with a bank of 40 122mm launch tubes arranged in a rectangular shape that can be turned away from the unprotected cabin.
+The LAROM is a Romanian native-made, highly mobile, multiple rocket launcher, in service with the Romanian Land Forces, built in collaboration with Israel.

+It was influenced by the BM-21 Grad 122 mm multiple rocket launcher (MRL) system which entered service with the Soviet Army in 1963 also utilizing a six-by-six truck chassis fitted with a bank of 40 122mm launch tubes arranged in a rectangular shape that can be turned away from the unprotected cabin.

 Armament

-The LAROM standard launch pod containers hold 13 LAR Mk IV rockets or 20 GRAD rockets, with two pods on a launcher.
+The LAROM standard launch pod containers hold 20 GRAD (122 mm) rockets or 13 LAR Mk.
+IV (160 mm) rockets, with two pods on a launcher.

-The LAROM can operate with the standard 122 mm rockets, as well as with the more advanced 160 mm rocket, with a strike range between 20 and 45 km.
 The GRAD 122 mm rocket is utilised to suppress and annihilate concentrated targets.
 It has an 18 kg high-explosive warhead, a range of approximately 20 km and can be fired in salvos of up to 2 rounds per second.

-The LAR-160 160mm rockets employ composite solid propellants.
+The LAR Mk.
+IV 160 mm rockets employ composite solid propellants.
 The rocket is spin-stabilizing in flight via wraparound stabilizing fins deployed upon rocket exiting launcher.
 The Mk IV rocket is capable of taking various warheads and commonly fitted with either a HE-COFRAM type or a Cluster munition warhead.
 The cluster warhead operates by a remotely set electronic time-fuse which opens the bomblet canister at the calculated height to give area coverage of about 31,400 m^{2} for each cluster warhead.
 The LAR Mk IV has a minimum range of 10 km and maximum range of 45 km and can be fired in salvos of up to 1 round every 1.8 seconds.

+Operators

+ROM − 54 modernized systems in service, all operated by the 8th Mixed Artillery Brigade.